 How To Kill Bacteria While Washing

-Washing does not automatically mean all harmful microorganisms are killed in the process.
+Washing does not automatically mean that all harmful microorganisms are killed in the process.
 It is the drying that counts.
 The heat of a tumble dryer ranges from 130 to 150° F so the unwanted bacteria and fungus are killed in the dryer on high heat.

 Drying the towels in sunshine and fresh air is perfect but what about in winter?